GBKS/opendesign.guide/content/13-about.md

 - The maintainers and contributors of major open source projects who have paved the way for better design integration
 - Open source designers who have shared their experiences and best practices
-- Organizations that promote open source design, such as Open Source Design and the Open Design Foundation
+- Organizations that promote open source design, such as [Open Source Design](http://opensourcedesign.net) and the [Bitcoin Design Community](http://bitcoin.design)
 - Educational institutions and platforms that support open source education

 Your work inspires us and provides the foundation upon which we build.